 Regarding the armed forces, there are no serious gaps that will require immediate action in respect of the legal rights of women who serve in the Armed Forces.

-During 2014, sexual harassment committed by military personnel during and after working hour, was introduced in the new law on military discipline in the Armed Forces, in the category of serious disciplinary violation.
+The law "On Military Discipline" which classifies sexual harassment committed by military personnel during and after working hour in the category of serious disciplinary violation is under implementation.
+The purpose of this law is to prohibit sexual harassment in order to defend human dignity, freedom and privacy and in order to promote equality between the sexes.
+During 2015, there are not reported cases on sexual harassment committed by military personnel.
 This issue is monitored closely in order to avoid the gender abuses during the military service.